XRPLF/xrpl-dev-portal/content/tx-cost.md

 ## Load Scaling ##

-Each server independently scales the transaction cost based on its current load.
-If you submit a transaction with a `Fee` value that is lower than current load-based transaction cost of the `rippled` server, that server drops the transaction: it neither applies nor relays it. (**Exception:** If you submit a transaction through an admin connection, the server applies and relays the transaction as long as the transaction cost meets the overall minimum.)
-A transaction is very unlikely to survive the consensus process unless its `Fee` value meets the requirements of a majority of servers.
+Each `rippled` server independently scales the transaction cost based on its current load.
+If you submit a transaction with a `Fee` value that is lower than current load-based transaction cost of the `rippled` server, that server neither applies nor relays the transaction. (**Note:** If you submit a transaction through an admin connection, the server applies and relays the transaction as long as the transaction cost meets the overall minimum.)
+A transaction is very unlikely to survive [the consensus process](https://ripple.com/knowledge_center/the-ripple-ledger-consensus-process/) unless its `Fee` value meets the requirements of a majority of servers.

 ## Querying the Transaction Cost ##